caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 into the future, asking "what if" questions.
 The body of any POST or POSIT must always be an Intent supported by the Aggregate.

-QUERY adopts the semantics of GET; it is safe and idempotent.
-However, it allows for a body in the request, the query itself, with the query langage nominated by the Content-Type header.
+QUERY adopts the semantics of GET; it is safe and idempotent, unlike POST.
+However, like POST, it allows for a body in the request, the query itself, where the query langage nominated by the Content-Type header.

 ### Revisions